We are located in seven different locations throughout southwest Michigan.

 The WMed Department of Family and Community Medicine includes an ambulatory Family Medicine Clinic at 117 W. Paterson St. in the Family Health Center.
 The Family Health Center is open to patients for scheduled appointments and walk-in services, and provides medical care for children and adults.

 The Innovation Center on the Parkview Campus is a 69,000-square-foot, purpose-built incubator and accelerator created to support life science, technology, and engineering ventures of all kinds, from the earliest startups to maturing companies.
 Innovation Center residents benefit from subsidized, low-cost laboratory, office and conference space; high quality scientific equipment and expertise; and a range of support services.

-Our Pediatric and Adolescent Medicine practice at 670 Mall Drive in Portage is a site for ambulatory pediatric patient care.
-The practice is open to patients for scheduled appointments during business hours and provides general well and acute illness visits for children, adolescents, and young adults.
+Our WMed Health practice at 670 Mall Drive in Portage is a site for ambulatory pediatric and adolescent patient care as well as care for pediatric endocrinology and diabetes patients.
+Starting in July 2020, our experienced providers will provide obstetrics and gynecology services at this location.
+The practice is open to patients for scheduled appointments during business hours.

 Family Medicine Residency – Bronson Battle Creek